icantrell/git_tool/README.md

 The pull request is pickled and stored in the json_test.py file.

 There's some commented out code in git_label_checker.py that makes this easier.

+For testing with pytest user and passwd config settings are not optional.